DSKSD/Paper-clip/README.md

 12. <a href="https://www.csie.ntu.edu.tw/~yvchen/doc/ICASSP17_E2E.pdf">END-TO-END JOINT LEARNING OF NATURAL LANGUAGE UNDERSTANDING AND DIALOGUE MANAGER</a>
 13. <a href="http://papers.nips.cc/paper/7130-svd-softmax-fast-softmax-approximation-on-large-vocabulary-neural-networks.pdf">SVD-Softmax: Fast Softmax Approximation on Large Vocabulary Neural Networks</a>
 14. <a href="https://arxiv.org/pdf/1706.08502.pdf">Natural Language Does Not Emerge ‘Naturally’ in Multi-Agent Dialog</a>
+15. <a href="https://arxiv.org/pdf/1704.01444.pdf">Learning to Generate Reviews and Discovering Sentiment</a>

 # Reinforcement Learning